How To Increase Your Driver Distance

 1. Ball Height

 As a general rule, the equator of the golf ball should be directly in-line with the top of the clubface at setup.
 Your primary goal when using a driver is to “hit up” on the golf ball and teeing the ball this height will encourage an upward strike.

 2. Wide Stance

 The driver is your longest club in the bag and therefore the club you can swing the fastest.

-If you are going to be increasing your speed you need to make sure you have a solid base to maintain balance.
+If you are going to be increasing your speed you need to make sure you have the poper golf stance, and a solid base to maintain balance.
 Too many times amateurs will set up with their feet too narrow which leads to sloppy, unbalanced swings.
 To ensure your body has a solid base, set up with the outside of your shoulders extended down to the inside of your feet.

 3. Forward Ball Position

 Many amateurs make the mistake of placing the ball too close to the middle of the stance as if they were preparing to hit an iron shot (see image below).